-This statistic is alarming because we all know that one stroke of bad luck, whether it be a car accident or a broken kitchen appliance, can quickly wipe out at least that amount, if not much more.
+This statistic is alarming because we all know that one stroke of bad luck can quickly wipe out at least that amount, if not much more.
+Whether it be a car accident or a broken kitchen appliance, life can become overwhelming if you’re not financially prepared.

 In these situations, many people resort to charging credit cards, either for basic living expenses or one-time emergencies because they can’t afford to set money aside for savings.

 According to several recent studies, as little as 50% and as high as 78% of American workers are living paycheck to paycheck.
 That means that only 22% to 50% of Americans have an emergency fund.
 And these are the numbers that came out before COVID-19.

 With millions of Americans losing their jobs, those numbers are certainly higher.
 So, what can you do to make sure you are prepared for a financial emergency?
 Below are 10 things you can do to break the paycheck-to-paycheck cycle and make sure you are ready for anything that comes your way.